 What To Do About Toenail Loss on the Trail

-If you're out on the trail, hopefully you've brought some salt with you.
-Combining the salt and water and soaking your toe in it can be soothing as it draws out some of the blood.
-Salt water also has anti-septic properties which can prevent infection.
+- Always bring salt with you.
+Combine salt and water and soak your toe for 15 mins.
+This will help prevent infection and it can be soothing as it draws out some of the blood.

-If you have a topical antibiotic such as Bactroban or Neosporin, apply after the soak and cover with a bandage.
+- Apply a topical antibiotic such as Bactroban or Neosporin after soaking and cover with a bandage.